 FLY – Saadani National Park or our Private Airstrip

 There are several aviation companies offering regular flights to Saadani National Park, which is only about 50km scenic drive away.
-We organise transfers to and from the airstrip, and its possible to do a game drive in Sadaani before or after your flight.
-Charter flights are available to our own Kisampa Airstrip.
+We organise transfers to and from the airstrip, and it’s possible to do a game drive in Saadani before or after your flight.
+There is a

 BY CAR – most people who visit Kisampa are self-drive or come by road with their tour operator.

 By Road from Kiwangwa – no TANAPA fee to pay